 We examine the influence of T5 publication on promotion and tenure decisions in academic economics.
-We analyze data on tenure-track faculty hired by the top 35 economics departments in the U.S. between the years 1996-2010.9 The chosen period gives sufficient time to assess the early impacts of papers and yet is recent enough to describe the current professional environment.
+We analyze data on tenure-track faculty hired by the top 35 economics departments in the U.S. between the years 1996-2010.
+The top 35 is assessed based on an average of the US News rankings assigned to economics departments during the years 2008, 2010, and 2015.
+The chosen period gives sufficient time to assess the early impacts of papers and yet is recent enough to describe the current professional environment.

 We assess the degree to which tenure decisions are influenced by publication in the T5.
 We estimate the probability of receiving tenure in the first spell of employment and by the seventh year of tenure-track employment.
-We supplement this analysis with estimates from duration analyses that show that publishing three T5 articles is associated with a 370% increase in the rate of receiving tenure, compared to candidates with similar levels of publications who do not place any in the T5.
-Candidates with one or two T5 articles are estimated to experience increases in the rate of receiving tenure of 90% and 260% respectively, compared to those with the same number of non-T5 publications.
+We supplement this analysis with estimates from duration analyses that show that publishing three T5 articles is associated with a 310% increase in the rate of receiving tenure, compared to candidates with similar levels of publications who do not place any in the T5.
+Candidates with one or two T5 articles are estimated to experience increases in the rate of receiving tenure of 80% and 230% respectively, compared to those with the same number of non-T5 publications.
 The estimated effects of publication in non-T5 journals pale in comparison.
+For the same number of citation counts measured ten or more years after tenure, publication in the Top 5 remains a strong determinant of tenure probabilities and transition rates to tenure.

 We explore heterogeneity in the tenure-generating power of the T5 with respect to department quality.
 Requirements for T5 publication decline with department quality and the impact on tenure of T5 publication increases with declines in department quality as measured by faculty publications.
-Faculty in lower ranked departments are able to achieve higher rates of tenure with the same number of T5 publications.
-Despite this heterogeneity, publishing in the T5 is the most effective means of improving one's chances of obtaining tenure regardless of department quality.
-The promotion and advancement power of the T5 in the top 35 U.S. economics departments is unquestionable.
+Publishing in the T5 is the most effective means of improving one's chances of obtaining tenure in all of the top 35 U.S. economics departments.

 There are differences in rates of tenure by gender, although they are not precisely determined due to our small sample size for women.
 For men, two T5s is more than enough to get a 50% or higher probability of attaining tenure in the first spell.
-It takes three for a woman, but this is only a point estimate and standard errors are large.
+It takes three for a woman, but this is only a point estimate and its standard error is big.